Craig Robertson (American football): 2017

 Throughout training camp, he competed against A. J. Klein, Manti Te'o, and Alex Anzalone to maintain his job as the starting middle linebacker.
 Defensive coordinator Dennis Allen opted to name him the backup weakside linebacker behind rookie Alex Anzalone.
 Robertson lost his starting middle linebacker role to newly acquired free agent Manti Te'o.

 Robertson became the starting weakside linebacker in Week 5 after Alex Anzalone was place on injured reserve after sustaining a shoulder injury the previous week.
 On October 15, 2017, Robertson made his first start of the season and recorded a season-high 11 combined tackles (four solo), deflected a pass, and sacked Matthew Stafford during a 52–38 victory against the Detroit Lions in Week 6.
 In Week 15, he recorded seven combined tackles, a pass deflection, and intercepted a pass by Bryce Petty during a 31–19 win against the New York Jets.
 Robertson finished the season with 80 combined tackles (53 solo), six pass deflections, two interceptions, and two sacks in 16 games and 12 starts.
 Pro Football Focus gave Robertson an overall grade of 74.6, ranking him 39th among all qualifying linebackers in 2017.

 The New Orleans Saints finished first in the NFC South with an 11–5 record.
 On January 7, 2018, Robertson started in his first career playoff game and recorded six combined tackles in the Saints' 31–26 victory against the Carolina Panthers in the NFC Wildcard Game.
 The following week, he made nine combined tackles during a 29–24 loss at the Minnesota Vikings in the NFC Divisional Round.

 2018

 In 2018, Robertson played in all 16 games, recording a career-low 14 combined tackles.

 2019

 On March 11, 2019, Robertson signed a two-year contract extension with the Saints.

 On March 11, 2022, Robertson announced his retirement from professional football.

+Coaching career

+Buffalo Bills

+On February 13, 2026, Robertson was hired by the Buffalo Bills to serve as the team's defensive quality control coach.